ambitioninc/ambition-python-template/README.rst

 Once the project is copied, it is up to the user to open the setup.py file and modify the following args:

-* description: A short summary of the app
+* description: A short summary of the app.
+Be sure to write a description, otherwise it will show up as UNKNOWN on pypi.
 * keywords: Relevant words associated with your project.
 Ex: 'api, python, datetime'
 * install_requires: Any required packages